 Energy master plan heat and cold ZOL Genk, Campus Sint-Jan

 Hospital Oost-Limburg (ZOL), Sint-Jan campus in Genk today consists of about 100,000 m² floor space.
-A lot of new buildings and extensions are planned in the long term, such as a new parking building, a new critical block, a new energy building, a new nursing block, among others.
+A lot of new buildings and expansions are planned in the future, such as a new parking building, a new critical block, a new energy building, a new nursing block, among others.
 This new spatial vision offers ZOL the opportunity to take a critical look at the desired future utility infrastructure for the new buildings as well as the existing hospital.
 Heat, cold and steam production and distribution is a very important part of this.

 Client